Distracted Driving Lawyers

 - Bruises & Internal Bleeding: even when drivers and passengers are properly secured, they may suffer internal injuries—most frequently to their ribs, hips and back—after car collisions

-- In New York State, distracted driving is the leading cause of all motor vehicle accidents
+- Distracted driving is the leading cause of all motor vehicle accidents

 - 9% of all fatalities from motor vehicle accidents were caused by distracted drivers

 - Drivers aged 15-19 are the most likely to cause accidents related to distracted driving

 - Each year, an average of 600 pedestrians and bicyclists are killed in distracted driving accidents